 - Died March 11, 1976 in St. George, VT USA

-Born in a small manufacturing village in northern Vermont, a few miles from Canada, Larry Gardner was a star pitcher in high school and an amateur shortstop when some players from the University of Vermont discovered him and convinced him to enroll in 1905.
+Born in a small manufacturing village in northern Vermont, a few miles from the Canadian border, Larry Gardner was a star pitcher and hockey player in high school and an amateur shortstop when some players from the University of Vermont discovered him and convinced him to enroll in 1905.
 He made the varsity team as a freshman, alongside future Boston teammate pitcher Ray Collins.
 In the summers, he played in various outlaw leagues around New England.
 In 1908, he led the University to the New England championship, and was signed by the Boston Red Sox after the end of the semester, foregoing his last year of collegiate eligibility.
 He played a few games for the Red Sox in June and July 1908, but was then offered a choice to stay with the team as a little-used reserve, or go play regularly in the minor leagues.
 Gardner chose the latter, taking over as the regular shortstop of the Lynn Shoemakers of the New England League.
 He batted .305 in 61 games, and then returned to college in September to complete his studies.
 He graduated with a bachelor's degree in chemistry in June 1909, and rejoined the Red Sox immediately afterwards.

 In 1909, Larry Gardner served largely as a substitute for regular 3B Harry Lord, but still batted .297 with a .432 slugging percentage in 19 games.
 He was back on the bench at the start of the 1910 season, but a spot opened up in the lineup when second baseman Amby McConnell broke his leg a few days into the season.
 Gardner did extremely well in his place, hitting .283 in 113 games and playing outstanding defense.
 After the season, both McConnell and Lord were traded to the Chicago White Sox.
 Gardner opened that season as the Red Sox second baseman, but manager Patsy Donovan switched him to third base, a position he would play for the remainder of his career.